christinegu27/christinegu27.github.io/_posts/2021-4-12-Temperatures.md

     return round(LR.coef_[0], 4)
 ```

-To match with the dataset produced earlier, let's see the temperature change among stations in India from 1980 to 2020.
+Let's see the temperature change among stations in Brazil from 1980 to 2020.
 Each station will need at least 10 years of measured temperatures to be included in the map to reduce any abnormal data points.

 ```python